 3. Enable Caller ID

-To confirm, go to Settings > Phone > Show My Caller ID and make sure Enable Caller ID option is set to ON position.
+Go to Settings > Phone > Show My Caller ID and make sure Enable Caller ID option is set to ON position.

 Note: In general, hiding Caller ID should not prevent you from calling any phone number.

-5. Remove and Reinsert SIM Card
+4. Remove and Re-insert SIM Card